The Caffe Med is Dead. Long Live the Caffe Med!

 “Like those fucking kids on Telegraph.”

 So were I to venture a stream of consciousness streeaaaaaam as I come up on LSD in the Caffe Med, what would I say?
 To say the obvious things feels almost like, tired, feels trite, feels like well duh, to speak of the ineffable ways and paths this gives access to, like duhhhhh!
-It’s like John Lennon said in Baby You’re a Rich Man — which I suppose was probably George Harrison — “Now that you’ve found another key, what are you going to play?”
+It’s like John Lennon said in Baby You’re a Rich Man: “Now that you’ve found another key, what are you going to play?”
 Now that I have access to this consciousness, what now?
 My back doesn’t hurt, or at least I don’t mind the pain.
 Indeed, that seems to be a valuable reminder: NOTHING IN THIS WORLD CAN TOUCH YOU, in that by being willing to be aware of all, all is.
 And you don’t mind the slings and arrows so much — the awareness is not defiled in any way by what happens to the body, to the mind.
 And that seems totally clear to me in this headspace — awareness permeates through it all, yet I need not feel any anxiety or feel hung up about future, past.